omrmohamed1234q-a11y/-/replit.md

 # Overview

 "اطبعلي" is a modern Arabic-localized printing and e-commerce platform offering web and mobile applications.
 Its core purpose is to provide integrated printing services, smart scanning with OCR, PDF manipulation tools, and an educational materials marketplace.
 The platform targets students, teachers, and professionals in Arabic-speaking markets, featuring a gamification system to enhance user engagement.

-Key capabilities include comprehensive inquiry/quotation management, advanced admin and teacher profile management, and a robust driver management system.
+The platform now features production-ready security with completely hidden admin/driver access routes and strict authentication system.
+Key capabilities include comprehensive inquiry/quotation management, advanced admin and teacher profile management, robust driver management system, and secure account management with complete access control.

 # User Preferences